 If you're an early bird, enjoy a delicious breakfast with your dogs inside Goodwood House and take a tour of the spectacular art collection on display.

 The new 'Goodwoof Barkfast Club' gives you the chance to enjoy a delicious breakfast amidst the sumptuous surroundings of Goodwood House.
-With a choice of hot or cold options and sparking wine upgrade, the breakfast is sure to set up the humans for a day of exploration whilst their dogs fuel up on an array of healthy treats.
+With a choice of hot or cold options and sparkling wine upgrade, the breakfast is sure to set up the humans for a day of exploration whilst their dogs fuel up on an array of healthy treats.
 Plus, you'll be given a tour of the Goodwood House art collection on display.

 On your 20-minute guided tour of Goodwood House you'll discover portraits and sculptures celebrating dogs and their deep bond with familes, accompanied by charming anecdotes.
 These hartwarming artworks will be showcased as you journey through the Front Hall, Yellow Drawing Room, Colonnade and Tapestry Drawing Room offering a glimpse into the history of beloved canine companions.